Lani-Dom/Lani-Dom/README.md

 ## Hello!, I'm Lani 👋

-- 💼 With a solid 10-year track record across various sectors, I have demonstrated exceptional skills in interdisciplinary collaboration to align projects with client objectives and user needs, excelling as a Product Designer specialized in Data Analysis and Visualization.
-I have recently acquired advanced competencies in Statistical Modeling and Machine Learning.
-My passion is to provide innovative and high-value solutions to every project I engage in.

 - 🔭 With a wide experience of 10 years, I bring a wealth of expertise to my role as a Product Designer.
 My career has taken me across various sectors including finance, investments, telecommunications, government, human resources, digital marketing, new technologies, and innovation.
+My passion is to provide innovative and high-value solutions to every project I engage in.

 - 🏅 I prioritize continuous collaboration with stakeholders, engineers, and end-users, ensuring that projects are aligned with client objectives and user needs.
 Holding a Master's degree in Digital Marketing from EUDE Business School and a Diploma in Data Science, I excel in crafting streamlined solutions that enhance user experiences.